-Those sleeping vines represented dozens of grape varieties as well as the potential for wine in Hebei.
-They were planted around the year 2000, with that process and the initial vintages supervised by Nicolas Billot-Grima, who first made wine in China in the late 1980’s.
-He wasn’t at DFC that day and we were instead met by Li Demei, who joined the project a few years after it started and would soon put Ningxia winery Helan Qing Xue on the map.
+Those sleeping vines represented over a dozen grape varieties as well as the potential for wine in Hebei.
+They were planted around the year 2000, under the project’s supervisor, Nicolas Billot-Grima, who first made wine in China in the late 1980’s.
+On our visit, we met Li Demei, who joined the project a few years after the initial talks and would soon help put Ningxia winery Helan Qing Xue on the map.

 What’s the point of this long introduction?
 That DRC showed an ability to make intriguing wines as far back as eight years ago.
 Not only that, it became a private venture about five years ago and thus made possible sales to the consumer market.
 Yet, and here is the bad news, after all these years — and Osborne books — we still can’t buy these wines.

 Now some good news.
 I recently attended a tasting hosted by DFC GM Tom Hsu.
 It included wines from DFC and newer project Canaan — not to be confused with Kanaan in Ningxia — a kilometer away.
 Word is some of these wines will be available this year.